 The only missing ingredient from this scenario comes from the student in the form of “effort.”
 When you add that piece of the puzzle to the mix, the outcome is success.

-Success on the SAT, success in improving the likelihood of getting accepted into a student’s goal school, and success in helping them conquer future learning challenges.
+Success on the SAT, success in improving the likelihood of getting accepted into a student’s goal university, and success in helping them conquer future learning challenges.

 Bottom line: Testive works!